 High above, the Wapta Icefield feeds the Peyto Glacier and Peyto Glacier feeds Peyto Lake.
 When the glacier is slightly melting in the summer, particles of the rocks flow into the lake which gives the lake its unique turquoise colour.

-At 2,088 m above sea level, this is the highest point you reach on Icefields Parkway.
+At 2,088 m above sea level, Bow Summit is the highest point you reach on Icefields Parkway.
 Look for a sign ‘Bow Summit’, that’s where the parking lot for Peyto Lake lookout is located.
 You can visit the lookout year-long.

-This is a micro-hike (or a walk), only 2 km roundtrip from the parking lot to the viewing platform.
+This is a micro-hike (or a walk), only a 2 km roundtrip from the parking lot to the newly upgraded viewing platform.

 Waterfowl Lakes & Chephren Lake Hike

 Location: 60 km from Lake Louise & 174 km from Jasper

 Easily visible from the road, Waterfowl Lakes is a great place for kayaking or stand-up paddleboarding.
 Both are beautiful lakes with Mount Chephren in the background.

 This scenic location also has Waterfowl Lakes Campground which runs on a first come first serve basis, and it’s one of the prettiest campgrounds on Icefields Parkway.
 There are washrooms with hot water, toilets, drinking water, picnic shelters, fire pits, and an outdoor theatre.